info@rubertpartners.com |

 In a move to support businesses during the transition to the new corporate tax regime, the FTA announced a penalty waiver initiative in May 2025.
 Under this initiative:

-This initiative applies only to the first tax period of the taxable person or exempt person required to register.
-It’s a significant opportunity for businesses to rectify non-compliance without incurring financial penalties.
+This initiative applies only to the first tax period of the taxable or exempt person required to register and represents a significant opportunity to rectify non-compliance without financial penalties.

-4. How to Register for Corporate Tax in UAE: Step-by-Step
+4. How to Register for Corporate Tax in the UAE

 Step 1: Create or Access Your EmaraTax Account

 If your business is already registered for VAT or excise tax, you will use the same EmaraTax credentials.
-If not, a new account must be created.
+Otherwise, a new account must be created.

 Step 2: Prepare the Required Documents